magento/merchdocs/src/stores/security-google-recaptcha.md

 1. Choose the type of Google reCAPTCHA that you want to use:

-    - `reCAPTCHA V2`—Verifies with a button click.
+    - `reCAPTCHA V2` — Verifies with a button click.
-    - `Invisible reCaptcha`—Verifies in the background without interaction.
+    - `Invisible reCaptcha` — Verifies in the background without interaction.

 1. In the **Domains** text box, enter a list of domains without the HTTP or HTTPS prefix, one per line.